justinandronicos/scrape-and-dash/README.md

 ## Overview

 Scrape & Dash is a Python project that combines 3 distinct components into an automated e-commerce competitor tracking solution.
-It is comprised of a scraping service using [Scrapy](https://github.com/scrapy/scrapy), a dashboard web app using [Dash](https://github.com/plotly/dash) and [Flask](https://github.com/pallets/flask), and a machine learning-based product matching service using [dedupe](https://github.com/dedupeio/dedupe).
-These all share the same relational database as loosely coupled microservices for independent resource scaling is not needed for the applied use case.
+It is comprised of a scraping service using [Scrapy](https://github.com/scrapy/scrapy), a dashboard web app using [Dash](https://github.com/plotly/dash) and [Flask](https://github.com/pallets/flask), and a machine learning-based product matching service using [Dedupe](https://github.com/dedupeio/dedupe).
+These all share the same PostgreSQL relational database, as loosely coupled microservices for independent resource scaling is not needed for the applied use case.

 ## Features